brickster241/LLM_Projects/LLM-Summarizer/README.md

 2. Open your browser and navigate to the local URL provided by Streamlit (e.g., `http://localhost:8501`).

-3. Enter a URL, YouTube video link, upload a PDF file, or upload an audio file to get your summary!
+3. Upload video, upload a PDF file, or upload an audio file to get your summary!

 ---